 Watch the video 👆 or keep reading 👇 to see the step by step instructions.

-Apply a bald cap using your choice of adhesive like spirit gum or Pros Aide.
+Apply a bald cap using your choice of adhesives like spirit gum or Pros Aide.

 To hide the edges, sponge a layer or two of liquid latex over the edge of the bald cap and allow to dry.
 Powder to set before applying makeup.

 Sponge layers of light blue and gray makeup over the bald cap until completely covered, face and down onto the neck and chest.

 Get a good reference photo to help guide you through the details.